8ta4/quest/README.md

 Absolutely.
 Just open the page using its regular URL, without any `quest`-related query string.

-> If I close the answer window, does the question window close too?
+> If I close the answer tab, does the question tab close too?
 (Planned)

-Yep, if you close the answer window, the question window will close as well.
+Yep, if you close the answer tab, the question tab will close as well.

-> If I close the question window, does the answer window close too?
+> If I close the question tab, does the answer tab close too?
 (Planned)

 Yes, it works the same way.
-Closing the question window will also close the answer window.
+Closing the question tab will also close the answer tab.

 > Can I have multiple documents open in `quest` at the same time?

 Yes, you can! `quest` is designed to let you work with multiple documents simultaneously.
-When you open a new document, it'll use the current answer window for its content and pop open a new question window just for that document.
+When you open a new document, it'll use the current answer tab for its content and pop open a new question tab just for that document.

 > If I close the page or navigate away, can I pick up where I left off?
 (Planned)